quicwg/base-drafts/draft-ietf-quic-transport.md

 CONNECTION_CLOSE frame with an error code of PROTOCOL_VIOLATION; see
 {{immediate-close-hs}}.

-Until the server validates the client address, a server MUST also limit the the number of bytes it sends and SHOULD pad the Initial packets; see
+Until the server validates the client address, it MUST limit the the number of bytes it sends and SHOULD pad the Initial packets; see
 {{address-validation}}.